 2 slices of Simon Howie Classic Breakfast Black Pudding

-1/2 tsp of garlic powder
+1/2 tsp of garlic powder;

-A pinch of chillies
+A pinch of chilli flakes

 Salt and pepper to taste